 The treatment you have depends on a number of things including

 - The size of your cancer

 - Where the cancer is in the abdomen

 - Your general health

-The treatment for PPC is the same as for stage 3 or 4 epithelial ovarian cancer.
+The treatment for PPC is the same as for advanced epithelial ovarian cancer.
 The main treatments are

 The preparation for the operation, and your recovery afterwards, is the same as for an abdominal hysterectomy.
 You can read about hysterectomy in the surgery for ovarian cancer section.

 Sometimes PPC can grow so that it blocks the bowel or the urinary system.
 You may need surgery to unblock these if this happens.
-There is information about blockages and their treatment on the page about treatment for advanced ovarian cancer.
+There is information about this on the page about treatment for advanced ovarian cancer.